-Adding new plants to your indoor environment can make all the difference in providing a whole new look inside.
-The key is to choose the plants that add beauty, opulence; yet, for the most part, are easy to manage.
-Aglaonemas (a.k.a Chinese Evergreens) are the sensible choice.
-They are easy to mange and a very beautiful plant.
+Adding new plants to your indoor environment can make a difference in providing a whole new look inside.
+The key is to choose plants that add beauty and luxury yet are easy to manage for the most part.
+Read on and discover how easy it is to grow Aglaonemas.

 There are 21 species of Aglaonemas.
-They come in many pot sizes to fit any indoor space starting from 6 inches on up to 14 inches.
+They come in many pot sizes to fit any indoor space starting from 6 inches to 14 inches.
 Their ornamental foliage can catch the eye of any plant lover.
 They have distinct tufts of a long-stemmed spear and oval-shaped leaves that are dark green.
-The leaves can be spread with colors of pale silvery-green, gray-green or gray-white.
-In the summer time, with proper care, you might get lucky and see small, white or greenish-white spiked flowers appearing in your plants.
-According to some plant experts, Aglaonemas like to be rootbound in order to bloom.
+The leaves spread out with colors of pale silvery-green, gray-green, or gray-white.

-Textbooks have reported that Aglaonemas’ virtue is an ability to thrive in poorly lit conditions, but this is only true for all-green varieties.
+Textbooks have reported that Aglaonemas’ virtue is the ability to thrive in poorly lit conditions, but this is only true for all-green varieties.
 The ones with silver or white variegation foliage need brighter conditions, which helps enhance the colored plants even more.
-So, the most indirect sunlight available to the plant's the more impressive colors on the leaves.
-But, if you have low light condition Aglaonemas are still your best choice.
+If you have low-light conditions, Aglaonemas are still your best choice.

-Temperature wise Aglaonemas love it when it’s warm and get agitated by abrupt changes in the temperature.
-The temperatures between night and day should not be more than 10 degrees difference.
-Also, periods of time at too low or too high temperatures lead to yellowing or falling leaves and can hinder development.
-If a yellow leaf appears just pluck it.
+Aglaonemas love it when it’s warm and get agitated by abrupt changes in temperature.
+The temperature change between night and day should not be more than 10 degrees difference.
+Periods of too low or too high temperatures lead to yellowing or falling leaves and can hinder development.
+If a yellow leaf appears, you pluck it off.
 The plant is pretty hearty and should be fine.
-Keep them away from drafts such as windows, doors and air-condition vents.
-If the leaves are curled and brown-edged the air is too cool or there is a cold draft.
+Keep them away from drafts such as windows, doors and air-conditioning vents.
+If the leaves curl with a brown edge, the air is cold or a cold draft.

 What do you think?